imixs/imixs-documents/kubernetes/README.md

 ## Custom Setups

-To create a custom deployment first copy this directory into your environment.
-To deployment the objects locally run:

-	$ kubectl apply --kustomize  ./kubernetes

-Now you can create an overlay with custom settings based on the base deployment.
-First create a new folder like /prod and put again a kustomization.yaml file in here.
+To create a custom deployment create an overlay with custom settings based on the base deployment.
+First create a new folder like /prod and create a kustomization.yaml file:

 	bases:
 	- ../kubernetes